DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

 That’s why this fails:

         "cat".sort()   # ❌ AttributeError: 'str' object has no attribute 'sort'

-✅ Rule of thumb:
+Rule of thumb:

-Use .sort() when you already have a list you want to modify.
+- Use .sort() when you already have a list you want to modify.

-Use sorted() when you want a new sorted list from any iterable (string, list, tuple, etc.).
+- Use sorted() when you want a new sorted list from any iterable (string, list, tuple, etc.).

-The insert() method for Python lists, along with other in-place modifying list methods like append(), extend(), sort(), and reverse(), returns None.
+- The insert() method for Python lists, along with other in-place modifying list methods like append(), extend(), sort(), and reverse(), returns None.

+<a name=7"></a>
 ## Errors

 - Syntax errors occur when the code is not written correctly according to the rules of the programming language.
 It's not so different from a spelling or grammar error in a human language, except that computers are much less forgiving.